aadimator/aadimator.com/content/projects/smartcab/index.md

 ---
 title: Train a Smartcab to Drive
 excerpt: What makes the fast.ai course on deep learning different from many others!
   Initial Impression of the course and the approach followed by Jeremy Howard.
-subtitle: A lovely new website design for this household name technology company.
-description: This is a demo post that shows what you can do inside portfolio and blog posts.
-We’ve included everything you need to create engaging posts and case studies to show off your work in a beautiful way.
+subtitle: Applied reinforcement learning to build a simulated vehicle navigation agent.
+description: |2-

+  This project involved modeling a complex control problem in terms of limited available inputs and designing a scheme to automatically learn an optimal driving strategy based on rewards and penalties.
 color: 996FCF
 featured: true
 categories:
 - Machine Learning
 - Reinforcement Learning
 tags:
 - Machine Learning
 - Reinforcement Learning
 authors:
 - Aadam
 resources:
 - src: "**project_image**"
-    name: "Project Image #:counter"
+  name: 'Project Image #:counter'
+colorpicker: "#996FCF"

 ---
 Applied reinforcement learning to build a simulated vehicle navigation agent.
 This project involved